If you are experiencing a dental emergency, we encourage you to contact our office directly.

 Emergency Dentistry in Towson, MD

-Drs.
-Ousborne and Esterson are experienced emergency dentists in Towson, MD.
+Dr. Ousborne and Dr. Esterson are experienced emergency dentists in Towson, MD.
 They will ensure that you are taken care of as soon as possible to avoid further pain or discomfort.
 The thing to know about dental emergencies is that they will likely only get worse if left untreated.
 Even if your dental pain goes away, it’s important to have your teeth evaluated by a professional to address any underlying causes of your dental emergency.

 Common Dental Emergencies